realityexpander/FirebasePushNotificationsHttpV1/README.md

 - Broadcast from 1 user to all users subscribed on a topic

 ### IMPORTANT NOTE
-- The Ktor Server must be running & setup properly.
+- The Ktor Server must be running & setup properly using IntelliJ
 - Server Code: https://github.com/realityexpander/KtorFirebasePushNotifications

 ## Link to video code walkthru: